atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 I.
 o'. _
 !...
-lewson, grasping his hand by way of acknowledgment, answered — What 1;
+lewson, grasping his hand by way of acknowledgment, answered --What 1;
 I is pass: cannot be recalled; but I will
 I